 The basic feature of Pole Amplitude Modulation (PAM) winding is the layout, which is irregular.
 The windings are divided into two parts.
 The two parts are either connected in series or parallel.
-The directions of current in the two halves are either same or opposite.
+The directions of current in the two halves are either the same or opposite.
 The process of the current reversal is equivalent to modulation and gives the different pole combinations.

-Where, p is the number of pairs of poles and ? is the mechanical angle in radians.
+Where p is the number of pairs of poles and ? is the mechanical angle in radians.

 If the three modulating waves are having an amplitude F but displaced from each other by 2π/3 radians are used to modulate the MMF waves.
-Then FmA, FmB and FmC can be written in equation forms as shown below.
+Then FmA, FmB and FmC can be written in equation forms as shown below.:

 Where, F is a constant and k is the number of modulating cycles and α = ±2π/3

 Substituting the value of equations (4) (5) and (6) in the equation (1) (2) and (3) respectively, we get the following equations shown below.

 Equation (7) and (9) can be written as